No excuse needed for roses...

 Lichfield Angel (cream) and Strawberry Hill (pastel pink) are two large shrubs which grow alongside the Herb Spiral.
 Their flowers have the slight tendency to droop - maybe their stems aren't quite strong enough.
 Further along is a David Austin which I know rather better - the beautifully perfumed Sharifa Asma.
 No drooping for this beauty.

-In the next garden area (on the other side of the Pergola) I've planted some more pretty David Austins - Darcey Bussell and Lady of Megginch (both deep pink), Wedgwood (the palest pink), and the beautiful porcelain Windemere.
+In the next garden area (on the other side of the Pergola) I've planted more pretty David Austins - Darcey Bussell and Lady of Megginch (both deep pink), Wedgwood (the palest pink), and the beautiful porcelain Windemere.
 But each of these roses has comes with a slight warning.
 In my garden the first three have flower-heads which can become too heavy for their stems, while Windemere's blooms are cupped and can ball and rot in wet weather.
+Small prices to pay for such beautiful roses, though, and other gardeners may not experience these issues.
+My garden can be rather windy and wet at times.

 Darcey Bussell Roses